paper-hk/paper.frog/README.md

 by implementing the game of Frog.
 The game is explained in the file [Frog.md].

-Currently there is support for piece stepping moves, but not jumping moves.
-Once code is written and tested for jumping moves, we will have reached the first milestone:
-A program that will let the user actually solve a puzzle.

-After that, the tentative milestones for the project is that the program should:
+Development first takes place in an interactive python3 shell, e.g. ipython3.
+Development should meet these
+milestones:

+    1. Support board creation and initialization.
+    2. Support peek and swap functions.
+    3. Support game logic to allow user to solve puzzle.
-    1. Recognize a winning state and congratulate the user.
+    4. Recognize a winning state and congratulate the user.

+Subsequent milestones might be:
-    2. Be runnable on its own, without ipython.
+    2. Support run on its own, without ipython.
     4. Support the undoing of moves.
     3. Be colorful.